ColbyEcology/dispersing.github.io/_pages/Teaching.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: fieldecol.jpg
-excerpt: "That learning process comes easiest to those of us who teach who also believe that there is an aspect of our vocation that is sacred; who believe that our work is not merely to share information but to share in the intellectual and spiritual growth of our students.&mdash;bell hooks"
+excerpt: "That learning process comes easiest to those of us who teach who also believe that there is an aspect of our vocation that is sacred; who believe that our work is not merely to share information but to share in the intellectual and spiritual growth of our students.<sup>1</sup>"
 ---
 ## University of Nevada, Reno
 * BIOL 415, Evolution, Fall 2009-2014